rodrigojpe/PostApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Instructions Add new Post

+to add new post yuo cant write a name and description into the innput, and then press click in te buton `Add Post`, are both values it's required

+## Instructions Delete Post

+to delete one post you can press the `button red that containt one icon x` in the section of actions of the table

+## Instructions Search Post

+to search a determinta post you can find by name of the post, write the name in te input superior and `click out side` or press button `Search`